Records

 Mughal Records

 A good number of Mughal documents are preserved in The Telangana State Archives.
 These papers are the official records of the Regional Head Quarters of the Mughal Empire at Aurangabad.
 In the year 1916 Maulavi Muhibbuddin, Accountant General of Hyderabad in one of his tours of inspection, discovered the records which were lying in the ‘Ark fort at Aurangabad.
 He reported to Sri Syed Khurshid Ali who was the then superintendent of Daftar-i-Diwani.
 Immediately, steps were taken by the government for shifting them to Hyderabad and thus they were shifted to Daftar-i-Diwani in Hyderabad in 1916.
 (Which eventually emerged as the Telangana State Archives and Research Institute Hyderabad) Entire Records relating to the reigns of Shah Jahan (1628 – 1658 A.D.) and Aurangzeb (1658 – 1707 A.D.).
-The Mughal documents pertaining to the period of Shah Jahan, in numbered about 5000, whereas the documents of Aurangzeb reign more than 1,50,000.
+The Mughal documents persianing to the period of Shah Jahan, in numbered about 5000, whereas the documents of Aurangzeb reign more than 1,50,000.
 These documents show a graphic picture on various aspects of the Mughal mansabdari and Jagirdari system and administrative organization, military, revenue, social and diplomatic affairs of the Mughal Deccan etc.

 Among the various categories of records preserved in the Archives, the category of Mughal paper Manuscripts is the oldest one.
 The number of Manuscript paper in the category of Mughal is much larger and they have a link with one another and they are in chronological order.
 Thus these documents from a series of records.
 These paper are written in Persian in shikasta script they used the inedible Ink.